kevinhartman/kevinhartman.github.com/_posts/2020-02-11-cpp20-class-as-non-type-template-param.md

 ## All base classes and non-static data members are **public** and **non-mutable**.
 This means that these class types can *not* have private data fields.
 They *can* however have private functions.

+> Author commentary:
+>
+> I've so far been unable to find a definitive explanation for why all data members must be public.
+However, my guess would be that this is due to all template parameter objects of the same type and value sharing the same underlying static storage duration object (see Storage Duration below).
+It may otherwise be misleading to allow a literal class used as a NTTP to define private state when that private state would *necessarily* be used to determine deep member-wise equality on template instantiation.
+Please leave a [comment on Reddit](https://www.reddit.com/r/cpp/comments/f2s4ut/literal_classes_as_nontype_template_parameters_in/) if you have a better answer and I'll update the post, with attribution.

 Regarding immutability, this means that data members cannot be marked with the [`mutable` keyword](https://en.cppreference.com/w/cpp/language/cv).
 Thanks to [zygoloid](https://www.reddit.com/user/zygoloid) on Reddit for this distinction.

 ```c++